jwilm/web-history/outline.md

 ## Gopher

 Gopher '91 preceeds world wide web.
-Invented at university of minnesota.
+Invented at University of Minnesota.
 Presents file-like hierarchy of data.
 Gateway to usenet and ftp.
 Link gopher servers to share directories, resources.
 Rigid document structure was not flexible enough for demands of the web.
 Combined with licensing fees, implementations in browsers also supporting HTTP, and licensing fees from the university of minnesota, gopher quickly fell out of favor in lieu of HTTP.
 Extremely simple protocol returns either menus or documents.
 Key word search engines index server menus titles.

 ## HTTP